-How to Calculate Customer Lifetime Value (LTV or CLV)
+How to Calculate Customer Lifetime Value

-Step 3: split the data into two sets; training and test.
+- Split the data into two sets; training and test.

 Now the dataset should look very familiar and ready for machine learning models explained above.

-What can you use LTV for?
+What can you use CLV for?

 - Call centers can also be used to push the right kind of offers.

-- Helps you answer vital questions like; Is there a way you can enhance their experience?
+- Answer vital questions like, “Is there a way we can enhance their experience?”

-- Use surveys to explore low-LTV demographics
+- Use surveys to explore low-CLV demographics.

 - Loyalty programs encourage repeat purchases and retention—It costs less to retain a customer than acquire a new customer.

 - Use referral programs to reward your loyal customers and generate new ones.
-(A prospective customer is 4x likely to buy something recommended by a friend).
+A prospective customer is 4x likely to buy something recommended by a friend.